voxmedia/github-action-slack-notify-build/README.md

 The name of the channel to post the message to. **Required** if no `channel_id` is provided.

+_Note_: If your workspace has many channels, supplying only a `channel` may cause rate limiting issues with this GitHub Action.
+Consider supplying a `channel_id` instead.

 ### `channel_id`

 The ID of the channel to post the message to. **Required** if no `channel` is provided, or if you need to send to a DM.